m-spangenberg/exercises_databases/README.md

 ### Motivations: Large Graphs

-What could motivate the need for distributing graph processes?
-Usually it is tightly coupled with resource limits or resource availability.
+The need for distributed system are typically tightly coupled with resource limits.
+If we have a very large collection of data that would benefit from being presented as a graph, it is often not possible to represent that data on one system alone.

 * Graphs may `exceed` resource limits of single machines
   * Graphs representing the entire `Web` (Google)